shandheap/PacmanAI/README.md

 Additional Maze Configuration - python pacman.py -l tinySearch -p AStarFoodSearchAgent

-This searches through the entire maze using a A* Search algorithm to find the least cost path through all the food pellets, much faster than Breadth-FIrst Search because of enhanced heuristics.
+This searches through the entire maze using a Minimal Spanning Tree algorithm to find the least cost path through all the food pellets, much faster than Breadth-FIrst Search because of enhanced heuristics.

 Search for the path through all the food pellets
 ================================================

 Terminal Command - python pacman.py -l bigSearch -p ClosestDotSearchAgent -z .5

-This searches through the entire maze using a A* Search algorithm to find the path through all the food pellets, much faster than Breadth-FIrst Search because of enhanced heuristics.
 This uses a Greedy-Search Principle as it tries to eat the closest food pellet until there are none left.